 If you’re thinking of building your own pallet wall, check out this blog post for some helpful tips.

-These make for beautiful additions to homes and can help to give a natural rustic and welcoming look to a modern home.
+These make for beautiful additions to homes and can help to give a naturally rustic and welcoming look to a modern home.

 A corner wall made from wood paneling is a great way to spice up a room.
-The above wood wall works both as a half wall to dived different parts of the apartment and also as a beautiful addition to the industrial architecture.
-Tying in these different elements is a great way to break up a home and give it its own unique feeling.
+The above wood wall works both as a half wall to divide up different parts of the apartment and also as a beautiful addition to the industrial architecture.
+Tying in these different elements is a great way to break up a home and give it its own unique feel.

 The basement is a perfect place to add a reclaimed wood wall.
 This is especially true if you’re looking to create a game room, entertainment center, or man cave.
 Most often, basements can feel somewhat dull, and they need a rustic, industrial element to add some flare into the layout and design.

 As you can see in the above photo, the wood wall has become a focal point that different pieces of furniture throughout the space can match or contrast.
 A basement wall is a perfect way to incorporate reclaimed wood paneling into your home.

 Adding an accent wall to your home office gives off a professional yet, modern look.
 It also can warm up a space that often feels cold.
 The example in the picture here shows a small office wall with reclaimed barn wood.

 Starting with smaller walls is a great way to dip your toes into the idea of wood paneling without having to jump all in.
 We’d love to help you find the right wood to complete a small project like this.

 You might not consider this a wall, but we love adding reclaimed wood fireplace mantels to any home with a fireplace.
 Adding more wood around a mantel brings even more warmth to the area.